joonhyublee/joons-renderer/README.md

-### joons-renderer brings Sunflow's ray-tracing to Processing.
+### **joons-renderer** brings Sunflow's ray-tracing to Processing.
 (Joon Hyub Lee, joonhyub.lee@kaist.ac.kr)

 ### License
-Use & rewrite it as you want.
+Use & modify as you want.
-It's open sourced, and your contribution will be much appreciated.
+It's open-sourced, and your contribution will be much appreciated.

 ### Tutorial, Source
 * [Tutorials](https://github.com/joonhyublee/joons-renderer/wiki)